zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

 The most direct way to gauge the effectiveness of your fuzz target is to collect metrics.
-You can get them manually, or take them from a [ClusterFuzz status] page after your fuzz target is checked into the Chromium repository.
+You can get them manually, or take them from a [ClusterFuzz status] page after your fuzz target is checked into the Monyhar repository.

 [TOC]